quasoft/speech-to-text-finetune/docs/step-by-step-guide.md

 python src/speech_to_text_finetune/finetune_whisper.py
 ```

+> [!TIP]
+> You can prematurely and gracefully stop the finetuning job by pressing CTRL+C. The rest of the code (evaluation, uploading the model) will execute as normal.

 ### Step 4 - (Optional) Creating a finetuned STT model using CommonVoice data
 *Note: A Hugging Face account is required!*